Large deviations for the 3D dimer model: Patching

 A surface $P$ embedded in $\m R^3$ is said to \textit{locally minimize area} if given any point $p\in P$, there is a neighborhood $V\subset \m R^3$ containing $p$ such that $P\cap V$ has the minimal area of any surface with boundary $\partial (P\cap V)$.
 Surfaces that locally minimize area are called \textit{minimal surfaces}.
 We will be interested in certain discrete analogs of minimal surfaces.

 \begin{definition} A \textit{minimal discrete (monochromatic) surface with boundary $X$} is a surface $S$ that minimizes area subject to the constraint that it is discrete, (monochromatic), and has $\partial S = X$.
-In particular, there is no way to ``tighten the surface locally'' by changing a few faces in a way that maintains the overall boundary conditions and reduces the overall area. \end{definition}
+In particular, there is no way to ``tighten the surface locally'' by changing a few faces in a way that maintains the overall boundary conditions and reduces the overall area.\termindex{Chapter 6!minimal (monochromatic) surface} \end{definition}

 \begin{prop} Let $R\subset \mathbb{Z}^3$ be a finite balanced region which is not tileable, and suppose that $U$ is a counterexample to tileability in $R$.
 Let $T = \partial U \cap \partial R$ and let $S = \partial U\setminus T$ be the interior boundary surface.
 Then there exists another counterexample $U'$ in $R$ such that $\partial U' \cap \partial R = T$, and $S':= \partial U' \setminus T$ is a minimal monochromatic black discrete surface. \end{prop} \begin{proof} The new set $U'$ is defined so that $\partial U' = T \cup S'$, where $S'$ is a minimal monochromatic discrete surface.
 Since $S$ is all black, by Proposition \ref{prop: white black imbalance},